skkumaravelan/KumarFork-aif-c01-study-notes/README.md

   - Converts scanned images to text, enabling digital content management.
 - **Amazon Comprehend** (NLP)
   - Extracts key phrases, entities, and sentiment from text.
 Useful for analyzing _sentiment of feedback_ and detecting _PII data_.
+- **AWS Intelligent Document Processing** (IDP)
+  - A group of AWS services that together automate the extraction, classification, and processing of data from various document types.
+It leverages AI technologies such as Optical Character Recognition (OCR), Natural Language Processing (NLP), and Machine Learning (ML) to handle unstructured data found in documents like PDFs, invoices, and legal contracts.

 #### Language AI
 - **Amazon Lex**